manoharmeena123/Track-It/README.md

 - `Feature Page`: All features are added to this Page dynamically with filters by color, and category.
 - `Time Tracker`: Users can track their activities.
 - `Dashboard`: Users can check their weekly and Monthly activities in a graphical manner.
+- `Reports`: This Page is used to show Graphical Representation of Data.

 ---